Box Trucks vs. Cargo Vans

-The rectangular shape creates more storage space and easy stacking.
+- The rectangular shape creates more storage space and easy stacking.

-Flat sides are a great advertising opportunity.
+- Flat sides are a great advertising opportunity.

-The smaller size makes it easier to park on Eatontown streets and maneuver tight spaces.
+- The smaller size makes it easier to park on Eatontown streets and maneuver tight spaces.

-Tools and cargo are accessible from the van’s cab.
+- Tools and cargo are accessible from the van’s cab.

-If you’re new to commercial vehicles, learning to drive a cargo van is easier because it handles more like a traditional vehicle.
+- If you’re new to commercial vehicles, learning to drive a cargo van is easier because it handles more like a traditional vehicle.

-Again, both the cargo van and the box truck have pros and cons.
+Again, when it comes to box trucks vs. cargo vans, both have their own sets of pros and cons.
 Ultimately, you’ll want to choose the one that best serves the needs of your business.
 If you’d like expert input as you weigh your options, feel free to contact the team at Galaxy Toyota!

 Explore Toyota Cargo Vans and Box Trucks at Galaxy Toyota!